otpsibeta/psibetasite/README.md

 For OFFICERS:
 For the most part, officers is also the same.
 Might help to have a seperate list to refer to for the new semester's officer's names, pins, pledge names, pledge classes, majors, and emails.
+Double letters are given when they are done with their position.

 Template for Officer Position is as follows:
 		{